dreamcatcher-tech/network/Inbox/2025-09-05 1150 storing agents libraries.md

 a shared agent could be present that everyone can talk to and make queries against, as a public good.
 This mcp face can be used to discover agents.  then you pull down the image and run it as one of your agents.

+have some trusted agents that we have hand curated.